mwojnars/hypertag/docs/index.md

     $ a, (b, c) = 1, (2, 3)

 All identifiers (of variables and tags) are case-sensitive.
-There are separate namespaces for tags and variables, so you don't need to worry about possible name collissions between local variables and predefined tags: "a", "b", "i" etc.
+There are separate namespaces for tags and variables, so programmers run no risk of name collissions between local variables and predefined tags: "a", "b", "i" etc.

 ## Literals